amd/aocl-data-analytics/doc/options/all_table.rst

    "n_components", "integer", ":math:`i=1`", "Number of principal components to compute.
 If 0, then all components will be kept.", ":math:`0 \le i`"

-.. _opts_k-means:
+.. _opts_k-meansclustering:

-k-means
+k-means clustering
 ==============================================

 The following options are supported.

-.. csv-table:: :strong:`Table of options for k-means.`
+.. csv-table:: :strong:`Table of options for k-means clustering.`
    :escape: ~
    :header: "Option name", "Type", "Default", "Description", "Constraints"